Sultanah2030/Emotion-Recognition-using-TGAM-Kit/README.md

    - Used to collect and process EEG signals.
    - [NeuroPy GitHub Repository](https://github.com/lihas/NeuroPy)

-2. **Jupyter Notebook for Data Representation (SVM Classifier)**:
+2. **Jupyter Notebook for Data Representation and Training (SVM Classifier)**:
    - The main notebook for running the SVM classifier and training the model using the features extracted from EEG data.

-3. **Training File (SVM Classifier)**:
-   - Contains the code for training the emotion classification model (SVM) with the preprocessed EEG data.

 4. **Preprocessing and Feature Extraction (EEG_processor)**:
    - This file handles the preprocessing of raw EEG signals (including median filtering, notch filtering, thresholding, and bandpass filtering).
    - It also extracts features such as Power Spectral Density (PSD), Standard Deviation, Mean, and Entropy from the cleaned data for training the model.

-5. **Project Report**:
+5. **Project Report (Emotion Recognition using EEG signals.PDF**:
    - The detailed report that explains the project, the methods used, results, and challenges faced.

-6. **Datasets for Training**:
+6. **Datasets for Representation Training**:
-   - The EEG datasets used to train and test the model, including both raw and filtered EEG data files.
+   - The EEG datasets used to train and test the model, including the features extracted, the dataset used for training is based on EEG signals collected using the TGAM device.

-7. **Raw vs Filtered Files**:
+     It contains two types of emotional states: Happy = 1, Sad = 0.
-   - Files showing raw and filtered EEG signals to highlight the importance of preprocessing.
+   - It also contain files showing raw vs filtered EEG signals to highlight the importance of preprocessing.

-# Dataset Information
-The dataset used for training is based on EEG signals collected using the TGAM device.
-It contains two types of emotional states:
-- Happy

-- Sad

 # Results
 - The trained model achieved an accuracy of 88.64%.